oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 6.1.27.10 Action Statement

-For each item in `/vulnerabilities[]/product_status/known_affected` it must be tested that a corresponding action statement exist in `/vulnerabilities[]/remediations`.
+For each item in `/vulnerabilities[]/product_status/known_affected` it MUST be tested that a corresponding action statement exist in `/vulnerabilities[]/remediations`.

 The relevant value for `/document/category` is: